sjl/.plan/README.markdown

   productive, but I did learn a lot along the way, so I think it was worth it.
 * Today's commits took the runtime for the `aipsrovers01` game from about 47 seconds down to 19 seconds.
 Not too bad!

+### 2016-07-12

+* Watched the "Interpreting Feedback & Maintaining Your Vision" GDC talk.
+  I like the idea of not backing down and changing to try to give users exactly what they want all the time.
+The last slide in the talk is the best -- a game is a conduit to get some idea/experience from your head into the players' heads.
+Players give you feedback based on what happens in their heads, but they don't know what's going on in yours, so you need to interpret their feedback keeping that in mind.